Copyright in Canada: How to Protect Your Copyright

 When do you have copyright?

 The good news; copyright is inherent when an original work is created.
 In other words, when you create an original work, you automatically have copyright protection.
-This copyright protection not only exists in Canada but extends to other countries (as long as the country in question is covered by an international copyright treaty, convention or organization).
+This copyright protection not only exists in Canada but extends to other countries.

 There are (as always) some exceptions to automatic copyright protection.
 For example, if you create a work “in the course of your employment”, the copyright will belong to your employer unless there is an agreement to the contrary.
 A similar situation exists if a person commissions a photograph, engraving, portrait or print; he or she will own the copyright unless there’s an agreement to the contrary.